 Mental health is another strong interest.
 Jeanette is chair of the board of On the Line, a professional social health organisation that provides some of Australia’s most vital and trusted services including MensLine Australia and Suicide Call Back Service.

-Jeanette’s formal qualifications include:
+and their Jeanette’s formal qualifications include:

 - Strengthening Financial Governance, AICD, 2015